 In light of this assessment the principle of development is not considered to be acceptable in this case.
 The proposal is clearly contrary to points i, ii and iii of Policy S14 of the Central Lincolnshire Local Plan in that it would have unacceptable impacts upon air traffic safety.
 In addition to this insufficient information has been provided to ascertain that the visual impacts on the Area of Outstanding Natural Beauty would be acceptable.
-Also, no supporting statement/information has been provided to assure the LPA that the impacts upon neighbouring residential would be acceptable.
+Also, the information provided with regard to the noise impacts upon the neighbouring occupier does not satisfy the LPA that the impacts would be acceptable.
 The application is therefore recommended for refusal.